ettebaDwop/dareyProject10/LB_NGINX.md

 2. Register a new domain name and configure secured connection using SSL/TLS certificates

 #### Prerequisite
+The following applications from previuos projects  should be up and running:

+a.
+NFS SERVER
+b.
+Web 1 and Web 2
+c.
+Database Server
+d.
+EC2 instance (Ubuntu server on AWS )
+e.
+Domain name with the ability to configure the DNS settings.

 #### Implementation

 CONFIGURE NGINX AS A LOAD BALANCER
 You can either uninstall Apache from the existing Load Balancer server, or create a fresh installation of Linux for Nginx.
+We will do the later here.

 1. Create an EC2 VM based on Ubuntu Server 22.04 LTS and name it Nginx LB (Open TCP port 80 for HTTP connections, also open TCP port 443 – this port is used for secured HTTPS connections).